cairo-book/cairo-book/src/ch204-02-11-segment-arena.md

 # Segment Arena Builtin

-The _Segment Arena_ builtin is a critical component in Cairo VM that manages memory segments and dictionaries.
-It serves as the backbone for Cairo's dynamic memory allocation and dictionary operations, making it essential for programs that require flexible memory management.
+The _Segment Arena_ extends Cairo VM's memory handling by tracking segment endpoints.
+This approach simplifies memory operations where segments need to be allocated and finalized.

 ## Cells Organization

 Each Segment Arena builtin instance works with blocks of 3 cells that maintain the state of dictionaries:

 - First cell: Contains the base address of the info pointer
-- Second cell: Contains the current number of allocated dictionaries
+- Second cell: Contains the current number of allocated segments
-- Third cell: Contains the current number of squashed dictionaries
+- Third cell: Contains the current number of squashed/finalized segments

 This structure works in close conjunction with an Info segment, which is also organized in blocks of 3 cells:

-- First cell: Base address of a dictionary
+- First cell: Base address of the segment
-- Second cell: End address of a dictionary (when squashed)
+- Second cell: End address of the segment (when squashed)
-- Third cell: Current number of squashed dictionaries (squashing index)
+- Third cell: Current number of squashed segments (squashing index)

 <div align="center">
   <img src="segment-arena.png" alt="segment arena builtin segment"/>